neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 **Constraints presets** are predefined sets of constraints that you can quickly apply to the use case.
 Load presets using the "Preset" dropdown in the "CONFIGURE" tab under the "Constraints" section.
 Adding presets is useful when your widget changes its appearance significantly depending on the constraints.
-This way you can cover, for example, multiple layouts of your widget in one use case.
+This way you can cover multiple layouts of your widget in one use case.
 For pages, [`c.constraints.devicePresets()`](../werkbank/DevicePresetComposerExtension/devicePresets.html) provides a convenience method that automatically adds presets for common device sizes.